 For example, let’s define an abstract offer for students, and two inheriting offers.

-In this example, students_30_percent_discount_for_1_year inherits the values of “studentOnlyOffer”, “renewalOnlyOffer” and “validUntil”), and adds values to “percentage” and “conditionForPeriodsSigned”.
+In this example, students_30_percent_discount_for_1_year inherits the values of “studentOnlyOffer”, “renewalOnlyOffer” and “validUntil”, and assigns values to “percentage” and “conditionForPeriodsSigned”.

-Note that we use the keywords “abstract” and “super”, very similarly to Java.
+Note that Ink uses “abstract” and “super” keywords very similarly to Java.

 The next step is to define the “pool” of all the active offers.